amul047/todo-app-with-azure-k8s/timesheet.md

 Creating a to do items API | 2
 Another attempt to create netwroking that allows both APIs to be exposed from same cluster | 3 Writing solution summary | 1
+Building a vue application | 4.5
+Deploying a vue application with container service |